 Visit the provincial website for prevention of musculoskeletal disorders: www.msdprevention.com for additional information and free resources about this top workplace injury

 Musculoskeletal Disorders (MSD) account for almost half of all lost-time claims in Ontario.
-These pains and strains take a toll on productivity, worker morale and quality of life.
+These pains and strains take a toll on worker quality of life, morale, and productivity.